Matthias-Mosthof/Travelbuddy/README.md

-# Quasar App using the CLI with Vite
+# Dockerized Nuxt (Vite) App using Quasar & Pinia Module

-- Just a small Test Project using Nuxt with Quasar & Pinia Module w/Firebase DB.
+- Just a small Test Project using Nuxt w/Firebase DB.
 - Its kind of sad there is the need to tell this, but no line was generated with ChatGPT or any other Code AI.

 ## Progress